 - Immunizations Scheduled, but Not Yet Completed.
 If a student is on an approved schedule to receive all necessary doses of the required vaccines, the student may be granted temporary medical exemption for the duration of the approved schedule.

 The College will consider granting an exemption based on a written statement by the student stating the specific religious belief on which the opposition to the required vaccinations is based and the theological basis for such belief.

-If you desire to request an immunization exemption that is within one of the above mentioned categories, please e-mail Britt Black, Director SHS at Student.Health.Services@wheaton.edu for an official form.
-Please provide a phone number or e-mail for correspondence.
-This contact information should include the adult (18 years of age or older) student’s information.
+If you desire to request an immunization exemption that is within one of the above mentioned categories, please e-mail Britt Black, Director SHS at Student.Health.Services@wheaton.edu for directions.
+Only an enrolled student can access the form.